mcgrealife/edgedb-node-ts-playground-template/docs/restart.md

 This happens if the workspace *sleeps*, or is manually *shutdown*.

+Gitpod is *reinstalling edgedb cli* and *relinking your project* now.

-Your database has been reset, but **all other files are persisted**.
+Your database has been reset, but **all other files were persisted**.

 For long term *storage*, and help *troubleshooting your schema*, **git publish**.